belovedpearl/AfricanRecipes-PP4/README.md

 On the right end of the navbar, unregistered users are presented with the statement 'Tasty African Recipe' while registered signed in users are presented with the caption 'Signed in as <username>'.
 This section  has two functions; first, it identifies the specific logged in user by displaying their name.
 The username also acts as a link where users can edit their profile information.

-### Bootstrap navbar
-The navbar is made up of the following;
-* Toggler: This shows up on screen size 768px and below.
-A click on the button reveal the link on small screens.
-* The logo to represent the brand, it can be clicked to load the homepage.
-* Home link returns back home once clicked.
-* Country link: Used to access the list of African countries.
-Recipes can be searched by country using the dropdown.
-* Login/Register Link: When the blog is opened, users are able to choose weather to login (for already registered users) or to register (for new users).
-* Logout link: Registered users are able to end their sessions on the page by clicking on the logout link to signout of the site.
-* Add recipe link: Registered users are able to add recipe to the platform by clicking on this link which in turn bring up the add recipe page for user to fill and submit.

 ### A section for the messages
 Messages if available are relayed to the users here.
 This message can be as a result of actions like login, logout, updating a profile, submitting a recipe.
 They all assure the user of the completion of their actions.